-Veterans Are Choosing Medical Marijuana as an Effective Treatment for PTSD
+Veterans Choose Medical Marijuana as Treatment for PTSD

 Post-Traumatic Stress Disorder, or syndrome, has fallen upon 6% of the population.
 That is 15 million adults in the United States who have reoccuring problems and need effective care each year.
 But the problem is much bigger, and even more serious, than we would like to think.
 PTSD can lead to serious depression and even suicide.
 This diagnosis isn’t new, especially among our veterans and soldiers.